Weighted Fairness Notions for Indivisible Items Revisited: Introduction

 Recently, there have been several attempts to extend these approximate notions to agents with different entitlements.
 However, the resulting notions have been shown to exhibit a number of unintuitive and perhaps unsatisfactory features.
 In the ``fairness up to one item'' approach, EF1 has been generalized to \emph{weighted EF1 (WEF1)} \citep{ChakrabortyIgSu20} and PROP1 to \emph{weighted PROP1 (WPROP1)} \citep{AzizMoSa20}.
 Yet, even though (weighted) envy-freeness implies (weighted) proportionality and EF1 implies PROP1, \citet{ChakrabortyIgSu20} have shown that, counterintuitively, WEF1 does not imply WPROP1.
-Moreover, while it is always possible to satisfy each of the two notions separately, these authors have demonstrated that it may be impossible to satisfy both simultaneously.
+Moreover, while it is always possible to satisfy each of the two notions separately, Chakraborty et al.~have demonstrated that it may be impossible to satisfy both simultaneously.
 In the ``share-based'' approach, MMS has been generalized to \emph{weighted MMS (WMMS)} \citep{FarhadiGhHa19}.
-A disadvantage of WMMS is that computing its value for an agent requires knowing not only the agent's own entitlement, but also the entitlements of all other agents.
+A disadvantage of WMMS is that computing its value for an agent requires knowing not only the agent's own entitlement, but also the entitlement of every other agent.
 In addition, the definition of WMMS is rather difficult to understand and explain (especially when compared to MMS), thereby making it less likely to be adopted in practice.

 In this paper, we expand and deepen our understanding of weighted fair division for indivisible items by generalizing existing weighted fairness notions, introducing new ones, and exploring the relationships between them.
-Along the way, we propose solutions to the aforementioned issues of existing notions, and uncover a wide range of features of the weighted setting that are not present in the unweighted case typically studied in the fair division literature.\footnote{For an overview of previous work on weighted fair division of indivisible items, we refer to the related work sections of \citep{BabaioffEzFe21} and \citep{ChakrabortyScSu21}.}
+Along the way, we propose solutions to the aforementioned issues of existing notions, and uncover a wide range of features of the weighted setting that are not present in the unweighted case typically studied in the fair division literature.